HadrienG2/3photons-rust/README.md

   sequential version, but this has a performance, memory footprint and scalability cost.
 You can remove this constraint and allow the program to take more performance shortcuts by also enabling the `faster-threading` feature.
+- The `no-photon-sorting` feature disables the sorting of outgoing photons by energy that used to be present in the original `3photons` code.
 - The `standard-random` uses standard Rust abstractions for random number generation.
 The current algorithm (`xoshiro256+`) is not faster than what 3photons uses by default (`ranf`), but is more friendly to parallelization